gmalivenko/cat-gan/README.md

 ### Discriminator

-A ResNet-18 with single-neuron output seems capatible for this project.
+A ResNet-18 with single-neuron output seems compatible for this project.

 The generator has very custom but straightforward architecure.
 ConvTranspose2d -> SELU -> [ConvTranspose2d -> SELU] x N -> ConvTranspose2d -> Tanh